Respiratory Illness Data Dashboard

 These dashboards show trends in Washington state for COVID-19, influenza (flu), and respiratory syncytial virus (RSV).
 The data on these dashboards help us monitor early signs of disease spread, severity of illness, vaccination rates, virus variants or subtypes occurring in Washington, and hospital bed use due to COVID-19, flu, and RSV.

 Instead of showing data by individual counties, these dashboards use larger regional areas called Accountable Communities of Health (ACH).
 This change was made because sometimes there is not enough data reported from the county level to display publicly while maintaining an individual’s privacy.
-See which ACH region covers your county.

 Additional COVID-19 hospital admission data at the county level is available in the CDC COVID Data Tracker: Maps by Geographic Area.

-Learn how to stop the spread of these illnesses by visiting our COVID-19flu, and RSV pages.
+Learn how to stop the spread of these illnesses by visiting our COVID-19, flu, and RSV pages.

 Dashboard Data Notes

-Wednesday, March 13, 2024: Laboratory data for influenza is current through March 2, 2024.
-Death data for COVID-19, RSV, and influenza are current through March 2, 2024.
-All other data on this dashboard are current through March 9, 2024.
+Wednesday November 27, 2024: Death data for COVID-19, RSV, and influenza are current through November 16, 2024.
+Data for COVID-19, influenza, and RSV immunizations are current through November 25, 2024.
+All other data on this dashboard are current through November 23, 2024.

 Summary Data Tables